Skip to content

 Context switch

-1. The main thread calls thread_create;
+1. The main thread calls thread_init and thread_create.

 Failed to load picture